 Kim has had a long involvement in the arts, entertainment and media industries in Australia and overseas.
 He has held various executive leadership positions since the late 1970s, including as chief executive at News Corp Australia, FOXTEL, Fox Studios Australia, the Australian Film Commission, Southern Star Entertainment and Musica Viva Australia and also as a senior executive at the ABC.

 Kim has also held numerous board positions, including as chairman of the Australian Film Finance Corporation (which he founded in 1998) and the Sydney Opera House Trust.

-Peter has been the CEO of Melbourne Football Club since 2013.
-Prior to joining the club, Peter held various positions in the AFL industry including CEO and/or Managing Director of Essendon Football Club from 1996 -2009.
+Peter was CEO of Melbourne Football Club from 2013 to 2018.
+Prior to his time with Melbourne FC, Peter held various positions in the AFL industry including CEO and/or Managing Director of Essendon Football Club from 1996 -2009.
 Following his retirement from Essendon, Peter was appointed Chairman of AFL Victoria as well as Chairman of AFL SportsReady.
 He relinquished these roles after joining Melbourne Football Club.

 Peter has also operated as a consultant providing strategic advice, mentoring and leadership development for companies as well as to some other AFL clubs.